Kim Kardashian's robbers found guilty in Paris but won't face prison time

 Privacy became luxury

 Afterward, she stopped posting her location in real time.
-She stripped her social media feed of lavish gifts and vanished from Paris for years.
+She stripped her social media feed of lavish gifts.
 Other stars followed suit.
-Privacy became luxury.

-Even by the standards of France’s famously deliberate legal system, the case took years to reach trial.

 Catherine Gaschka contributed to this report.